-Armenia, a Soviet republic bordering Georgia, Azerbaijan, Iran and Türkiye, has long relied on Russia as a key ally.
+Armenia, a Soviet republic bordering Georgia, Azerbaijan, Iran and Turkey, has long relied on Russia as a key ally.
 Russia currently has a military base in Gyumri, about 90 kilometers northwest of Armenia's capital.

 Meanwhile, Azerbaijan accused France of sowing the seeds of a new conflict by supplying arms to Armenia.

-Prime Minister Pashinyan discussed cooperation last month with Javier Colomina, the NATO Secretary General's special representative for the Caucasus and Central Asia.
+Prime Minister Pashinyan last month discussed cooperation with Javier Colomina, the NATO Secretary General's special representative for the Caucasus and Central Asia.

-Location of Nagorno-Karabakh region.
+Location of the Nagorno-Karabakh region.
 Graphic: France 24

 Vu Hoang (According to AFP )